-Mekong-Ganga Cooperation is an initiative aiming to facilitate closer connections between its 6 member countries that share the Ganga river and Mekong river basins.
+The Mekong Ganga Cooperation (MGC) is an initiative by six countries – India and five ASEAN countries – Cambodia, Lao PDR, Myanmar, Thailand, and Vietnam.
+It is an initiative aiming to facilitate closer connections between these 6 member countries which share the Ganga river and Mekong river basins.
 Aspirants preparing for IAS Exam or any other Government Exam should be aware of the topic.

 The Mekong – Ganga Cooperation (MGC) can be studied as a part of International Relations in General Studies paper-2 and Geography in General Studies paper-1 of the UPSC Syllabus.